 If your Looker admin has not enabled the Auto Install option, you will need to install the API Explorer from the Looker Marketplace.

 See the Using the Looker Marketplace documentation page for instructions on installing an extension from the Looker Marketplace.
-You can ensure that you always have the most updated version of the API Explorer by going to the Looker Marketplace, clicking Manage, and clicking the Update button next to the extension.
+You can ensure that you always have the most updated version of the API Explorer by going to the Looker Marketplace, selecting Manage, and selecting the Update button next to the extension.

 Starting the API Explorer

-Once the API Explorer is installed, you can navigate to it in the following ways:
+Once the API Explorer is installed, you can navigate to it from the Applications section of the left sidebar.

 Navigating in the API Explorer